aniruddhakj/PredictorModelforRestaurantsBengaluru/README.md

 Link to our Kaggle Notebook: https://www.kaggle.com/aniruddhakj/zomato-success-factors-rating-predictions

+Link to our Dataset used for predictions: https://www.kaggle.com/aniruddhakj/zomato-prediction

-Go to this link, copy and edit the notebook and run to see the results.
+Go to the Kaggle Link, copy and edit the notebook and run to see the results.
+You may tweak a few settings as directed in the comments to see different results.